 At least for the foreseeable future we are in a buyer’s market.
 If you are trying to sell your home you know the importance of getting the potential buyer to picture him or herself living their lives in the home.
 The backyard space is just as important as the inside for this, and the deck is a paramount part of the landscape.

-Our Woodmates line of deck stain applicators can make this project a snap.
+Now that you know the three reasons to stain your deck, check out our Woodmates line of deck stain applicators that can make this project a snap.
 From prepping with the TeleWash to blasting through the spindles with the Contour tool Woodmates will help from start to finish.